 Valentine Strasser (25, Sierra Leone)

-Now 49 and living quite a secluded life, Strasser was days short of 25 when he overthrew the government of Joseph Saidu Momoh in 1992.
+Now living quite a secluded life, Strasser was days short of 25 when he overthrew the government of Joseph Saidu Momoh in 1992.
 That made him the youngest head of state in the world, only after Jean-Claude Duvalier of Haiti who became president at the age of 19.

 His successful coup as a Captain saw him become the third president of Sierra Leone.
 His cabinet was made of lieutenants who were not even up to thirty.